ossf/wg-securing-software-repos/docs/trusted-publishers-for-all-package-repositories.md

 ### Identity Providers and Claims

-OIDC tokens are implemented as [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) (JWTs) and come with a set of claims, which are a mix of standard OIDC claims and provider-specific claims
+OIDC tokens are implemented as [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) (JWTs) and come with a set of claims, which are a mix of standard OIDC claims and provider-specific claims.

-IdPs must support customizing the audience claim (`aud`) and Trusted Publisher implementations must only accept OIDC tokens with a service-specific audience claim (ie “pypi”).
+IdPs must support customizing the audience claim (`aud`) and Trusted Publisher implementations must only accept OIDC tokens with a service-specific audience claim (e.g. “pypi”).

 IdPs all have their own claim sets for their OIDC tokens.
 Creating a Trusted Publisher for a provider requires knowledge about the provider’s internal implementation and behavior when determining which subsets constitute a sufficiently trusted set to provide to users.
 Trusted Publisher implementations must not rely exclusively on a generic set of claims (i.e. only `sub` + `iss` + `aud`) as these do not constitute a sufficiently trusted set for many IdPs.